jjmontesl/cubesviewer/README.md

 (only needed if you wish to use the full application with user authentication, user notes or save/load/share support).

-Of course you need a configured and running [Cubes Server](http://databrewery.org/cubes.html) version 1.0.x or later.
-Note that your cubes model needs some extra configuration if you wish to use features like date filters and range filters (see Documentation below).
+You need a configured and running [Cubes Server](http://databrewery.org/cubes.html) version 1.0.x or later. your Cubes model may need some extra configuration if you wish to use features like date filters and range filters (see Documentation below).

 To be able for CubesViewer to connect to the slicer server, your `slicer.ini` should allow cross origin resource